Take Action Today

-Tassal, Huon and Petuna are the three big companies farming salmon in Tasmania’s oceans and supplying most of Australia's salmon.
-Yet shockingly, all three companies use antibiotics the World Health Organisation says they shouldn't.
-They refuse to disclose the amount of salmon poo they dump in our ocean and the amount of marine life that dies under farms.
+Tassal, Huon and Petuna are the three big companies producing feedlot salmon in Tasmania’s oceans and supplying most of Australia's salmon.
+They need to do better, and you can help make that happen.

-Sign the petition to supermarkets calling for a #FreshApproachToSalmon.
+Sign the petition to supermarkets calling for a transparency and honesty from feedlot salmon companies on the issues that matter.
 This petition will make a difference because it will pressure the supermarkets - who are the biggest buyers of salmon in Australia - to stop buying the dirtiest stuff and lift standards in their procurement policies.

 To Coles, Woolworths, IGA and Aldi Sustainability Managers,